 Playoffs.
 At the playoff stage, the scoring scheme will be different.
 As each team in this phase directly competes with an opposing team, a ranking score will be determined as follows.
 In each game, the winning team gets 3 ranking points, the loosing team gets 0.
 A team wins if it achieves more points in the game than the other team (cf. Sections 5.5 and 5.6).
-In the case of a draw, the time will automatically be extended by 5 minutes overtime, unless both teams scored zero points.
-If, after overtime, a non-zero draw is not resolved, both teams get 1 ranking point.
+In the case of a non-zero draw, see section Section 6.1.1 for overtime.
+If, after overtime, a draw is not resolved, both teams get 1 ranking point.
 If both team end with a zero score, each team gets 0 ranking points.
 Points awarded for commentary are not considered in this decision.